oVirt/ovirt-site/source/documentation/how-to/hosted-engine.html.md

         # hosted-engine --set-maintenance --mode=global

     because the engine service must be stopped during setup / upgrade operations.
-*   It is recommended to [install the Hosted-Engine](/develop/release-management/features/heapplianceflow/) using the oVirt appliance, the deployment becomes easier and quicker.
+*   It is recommended to [install the Hosted-Engine](/develop/release-management/features/integration/heapplianceflow/) using the oVirt appliance.
+The deployment becomes easier and quicker.

 ### **Restarting from a partially deployed system**

 If, for any reason, the deployment process breaks before its end, you can try to continue from where it got interrupted without the need to restart from scratch.

 *   Closing up, hosted-engine --deploy always generates an answerfile.
-You could simply try restart the deployment process with that answerfile:
+You could simply try restart the deployment process with that answer file:

       hosted-engine --deploy --config-append=/var/lib/ovirt-hosted-engine-setup/answers/answers-20150402165233.conf

-*   it should start the VM from CD-ROM using the same storage device for it, but if you have already installed the OS you could simply poweroff it and select: (1) Continue setup - VM installation is complete
+*   It should start the VM from CD-ROM using the same storage device for it, but if you have already installed the OS you could simply poweroff it and select: (1) Continue setup - VM installation is complete
-*   at that point it should boot the previously engine VM from the storage device and you are ready to conclude it
+*   At that point it should boot the previously engine VM from the storage device and you are ready to conclude it
-*   if this doesn't work you have to cleanup the storage device and restart from scratch
+*   If this doesn't work you have to cleanup the storage device and restart from scratch

 ## **Migrate existing setup to a VM**

 Moving an existing setup into a VM is similar to a fresh install, but instead of running a fresh engine-setup inside the VM, we restore there a backup of the existing engine.
-For full details see [Migrate_to_Hosted_Engine](Migrate_to_Hosted_Engine)
+For full details see [Migrate to Hosted Engine](/develop/developer-guide/engine/migrate-to-hosted-engine/).

 ## **Installing additional nodes**